wernsey/Jatalog/README.md

 In addition JDatalog implements some built-in predicates: equals "=", not equals "<>", greater than ">", greater or equals ">=", less than "<" and less or equals "<=".

+JDatalog has the `query~` for retracting facts form the database.
+For example, `planet(pluto)~` will retract the fact that `pluto` is a `planet`.
+The query can contain variables and multiple clauses: The statement `fact(N, X), X > 5~` will delete all facts from the database where `X` is greater than 5.
+The syntax comes from [rack], but it is unclear whether other Datalog implementations use it.

 ### Notes, Features and Properties

 * The engine implements semi-naive bottom-up evaluation.